womblee/park_control_license_bypass/README.md

         }
     }

-    // v5 = 1, we are returning a successfull ceck
+    // v5 = 1, we are returning a successfull check
     return v5;
 }
 ```